bmbove/flask-static-homepage/content/posts/2016-09-10-sous-vide-on-the-cheap-with-a-slow-cooker-conversion/sous-vide-on-the-cheap-with-a-slow-cooker-conversion.md

 hopefully some C code with the same functionality.

-I was surprised to find that the relay is actually rated to handle a sizeable load- 20A at 120V AC.
+I was surprised to find that the relay is actually rated to handle a sizeable
+load: 20A at 120V AC.
 I had ordered an SSR because I figured I'd need it to do anything useful, but it turns out that the relay will handle pretty much any counter-top appliance.
 The downside of using the relay is that the system needs a bit of current to close the switch, and also requires some extra drive